science-responds/science-responds.github.io-source/pages/institutions/fermilab.md

 ---
-title: Fermi National Accelerator Lab (FNAL)
+title: Fermi National Accelerator Laboratory (FNAL)
 permalink: /institutions/fnal/
 pagetype: institution
 ---

-# Fermi National Accelerator Lab (FNAL)
+# Fermi National Accelerator Laboratory (FNAL)

   Fermilab is a single purpose High Energy Physics lab limiting what we can officially do to fight COVID-19, however many of us are volunteering our time and talents, mobilizing our strengths in international partnerships and computing.